Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 Depending on your household’s annual electricity usage, pairing a solar system with a solar battery may be worth it.
 This is because, with solar panels, you can only use the energy they generate immediately.
 With solar batteries, on the other hand, you can store surplus electricity to use when it’s dark out or if there’s a power outage.

-As you can see, solar batteries come at a high cost.
+As you can see, solar batteries come at a significant cost.
 Be sure to add these prices to your calculations when trying to find out how much you’ll spend on your installation.
-Then, ask yourself: “Are solar panels a good investment if paired with a solar battery?”
-If you need more help with answering this question, you should consult a solar panel installer.
+Then, ask yourself: “Are solar panels a good investment?” and "Are solar batteries worth it in the UK?"
+If you need more help with answering these questions, you should consult a solar panel installer.

 Do solar panels increase the value of my home?

 If you are planning on selling your home in the future, having solar panels can prove to be quite advantageous.
+You can install on roof, hybrid or free standing solar panels.
 As more people are growing concerned about environmental issues, renewable energy could make your property more attractive to buyers looking to lower their carbon footprint.
 They could also be drawn to your home because solar panels can save them money.

 So, from this perspective, if you’re still asking yourself: “Should I get solar panels?” then it is worth considering the prospect of potentially selling your house in the future and the financial benefits that solar panels can bring in this situation.